zack-bitcoin/social_amoveo/README.md

 social_amoveo
 =====

+[Here is a live version to try it out](http://159.223.201.207:8095/home.html).
+It is free to use, but you need to own VEO, the currency from [Amoveo](https://github.com/zack-bitcoin/amoveo) in order to participate.
+Or, someone who has VEO can give you access.

 Uses coin-hours from Amoveo to meter access to a forum.

 In order to run this program, you need to be running an amoveo full node first. https://github.com/zack-bitcoin/amoveo